freecityhacks/fch-docs/README.md

 ![Free City Hacks](files/img/icon-fch.png "icon-fch")

-Building up from the team that organized and facilitated [HacktoberfestinAba](https://HacktoberfestinAba.github.io), we've structured *Free City Hacks* to operate as a developer-focused platform that works to provide access to 'up-to-date' digital learning resources and support for the exploration and use of top-notch programming environments and magical maker kits, leveraging the power of open source in celebrating our local maker culture.
+Building up from the team that organized and facilitated [HacktoberfestinAba](https://HacktoberfestinAba.github.io), we've structured *Free City Hacks* to operate as a developer-focused platform that works to provide access to 'up-to-date' digital learning resources and support for the exploration and use of top-notch programming environments and magical maker kits leveraging the power of open source in celebrating our local maker culture.

 ## Our Vision